MealTeamTrix/LACrimeData/README.md

 # Project Name
-This project is "Analzying Crime in Los Angeles" project in Datacamp.
+This is the "Analzying Crime in Los Angeles" project in Datacamp.

 ## Description
 The purpose of this project is to analyze the crimes.csv data to answer the following: